Luis Peral Guerra: Biography

-A member of the most conservative sector of the PP, opposed to abortion and surrogacy, during his mandate as Minister of Education (2003–2007) the region delayed the implementation of the subject of Educación para la Ciudadanía promoted by the national government of José Luis Rodríguez Zapatero.
-Peral broke the party discipline in March 2016 when he deliberately missed the voting for the Law against the LGTB-Phobia promoted by the PP government presided by Cristina Cifuentes, after his request for a separate voting for 6 of the 81 articles of that law was rejected by the PP parliamentary group.
+A member of the sector of the PP opposed to abortion and surrogacy, during his mandate as Minister of Education (2003–2007) the region delayed the implementation of the subject of Educación para la Ciudadanía promoted by the national government of José Luis Rodríguez Zapatero.
+Peral broke the party discipline in July 2016 when he deliberately missed the voting for the Law against the LGTB-Phobia promoted by the PP government presided by Cristina Cifuentes, after his request for a separate voting for 6 of the 81 articles of that law was rejected by the PP parliamentary group.
 He resigned his seat as member of the Assembly in December 2016 alleging "personal reasons", and also announced the end of his political activity.

-He was indicted by the Audiencia Nacional in July 2018, and cited to declare in September, on the basis of an accusation for crimes of misappropriation and prevarication in the approval of the purchase of Inassa by the regional Council of Government presided by Ruiz-Gallardón.
-In May 2019, Manuel García-Castellón (judge at the helm of the Central Instruction Court number 6 of the Audiencia Nacional) dismissed all the criminal charges pressed against Ruiz-Gallardón, Peral and a number of indicted people in the case, in line with the nolle prossed position adopted by the prosecutor.